Our categories

 What paint to repaint the plastic fairings of his motorcycle?The secret technique to make a painting on plastic unremovable

-If your body painter is not aware of these techniques, it means that he does not know how to paint plastic !
+If your body painter isn't familiar with these techniques, it's because he doesn't know how to paint plastic!

-Plastics are indeed very problematic to paint and it is risky for painters to ensure perfect adhesion.
-Above all, when the parts twist, or receive shocks from stones, the different thicknesses of paint can then separate from the background and peel off like a plastic film !
+Plastics are highly problematic to paint, and it's risky for painters to guarantee perfect adhesion.
+Above all, when parts are twisted or subjected to stone impact, the various layers of paint can become detached from the base and peel off like a plastic film!

-The treatment is more important than the chemical primer used, which , by itself, by the way, can never prevent a detachment problem.
+The treatment is more important than the chemical primer used, which by itself, incidentally, can never prevent delamination.

 Sponge, solvent and flame

-In the case of raw plastic parts only, we will therefore have to subject the plastic to a shock treatment, with a succession of aggressive actions, which only PE or PP* can withstand without flinching (this is not not the case with other plastics, be careful !) :
+In the case of raw plastic parts only, the plastic will have to undergo shock treatment, with a succession of aggressive actions, which only PE or PP* can withstand without flinching (this is not the case for other plastics, mind you !) :

-- Pass a flame on the surface in order to open the ports of the plastic and make it sweat, without abusing !
+- Pass a flame over the surface to open the plastic's ports and make it sweat - but don't overdo it!

-- Paint a very thin coat of transparent plastic primer and quickly follow with a very thin "flash" coat of paint.
+- Apply a very thin coat of transparent plastic primer ,followed quickly by a very thin “flash” coat of paint.

 How to find the reference and color code for your motorcycle paint ?